Trigger warning: Trigger warning for graphic descriptions of abuse and sexual scenarios. Reader discretion is advised.

 Snow describes how consent was often more openly discussed, in some cases before booking, for niche BDSM scenes—like the objects and methods of inflicting pain, for example.

 “As progressive and thoughtful as that sounds, I soon learned it wasn’t altruistic.
-I guess when a company wants to string you up, immobilize your arms and cane your backside before the f—ing starts, they obviously need an auditable paper trail to circle back to for consent,” Snow shared with The Daily Beast.
+I guess when a company wants to string you up, immobilize your arms, and cane your backside before the f—ing starts, they obviously need an auditable paper trail to circle back to for consent,” Snow shared with The Daily Beast.
 “Unlike porn sex, where in theory (if not in practice) directors could demand to know why a performer did not just stop, toss on clothes and leave, no pretense was available when the performer finds herself bound and gagged.
 BDSM left no room for ambiguity.
 It is as if the paperwork—the more of it, the better—exonerates them.
-Yes, the paperwork said, we are paying to do bodily harm or to physically restrict you and you have agreed to do this.
+Yes, the paperwork said we are paying to do bodily harm or to restrict you physically, and you have agreed to do this.
 It’s an abstract form of consent that, again, is meant to exonerate them for whatever happens on set.”

 “I learned the hard way, staring at that piece of paper with words that I’d consented to—words that had a very different meaning to me than they did to a company.
 It wasn’t a misunderstanding.
 It was manipulation.”

-While Snow was an established performer (or “porn star”), she was dipping into a new segment of the market—one she wasn’t familiar with and that left her particularly vulnerable.
+While Snow was an established performer (or “porn star”), she was dipping into a new segment of the market—one she wasn’t familiar with, and that left her particularly vulnerable.
 Watch Theodosia’s story below to learn more about mistreatment on BDSM porn sets.

 “I was in over my head and didn’t know it,” she said.
 “I was no newbie.
 I’d done hundreds of scenes, though the things that I was agreeing to do were mostly things I’d done before on other sets.
 I was an experienced performer and arguably harder to trick.
 The director wanted to capture that edge of terror that comes with the unfamiliar, but I realized it too late.
 I’d already consented.”